lumip/CompactCryptoGroupAlgebra/README.md

   - Elliptic curves in Montgomery form, specifically Curve25519
   - The x-coordinate-only variant of Montgomery curves

+## Installing

+`CompactCryptoGroupAlgebra` can be installed from [nuget](https://www.nuget.org/packages/CompactCryptoGroupAlgebra/1.0.0).
+Follow the link for instructions on how to install using your preferred method (package manager, .net cli, etc).

 ## Usage

 The public API presents the two generic base classes `CryptoGroup` and `CryptoGroupElement` which are agnostic of the underlying instantiation and implementation of the group.